central business district towers

 The pattern is recognisable.
 Market entry looks reasonable.
 Early activity generates some response.
 But conversion stays below expectation.
 Pipeline velocity is slower than the plan assumed.
 The organisation works harder and results improve marginally.
 The internal diagnosis is usually an execution one: stronger sales, better marketing, more resources applied to the same motion.

 In some cases that diagnosis is correct.
-In others, the constraint sits earlier: not in how the market is being served, but in whether the conditions for adoption were genuinely present when the decision to enter was made.
+In others, the issue sits earlier: not in how the market is being served, but in whether the conditions for adoption were genuinely present when the decision to enter was made.

 Five conditions tend to determine whether a market is commercially viable or commercially premature.